szoftveres/RF_Microwave/radar/README.md

 #### Antennas

 There are some special requirements towards the antennas.
-On one hand, the radar can only look ahead at a narrow beam and its image is 1-dimensional, which calls for a beamforming antenna.
-On the other hand, good isolation between the transmitting- and receiving antennas is critical, the relatively high Tx RF levels must not be picked up by the nearby Rx antenna and overdrive the receiver LNA, mixer and analog front-end.
+First, ideally we'd want the radar to "see" at a narrow angle (because its image is 1-dimensional), which calls for a beamforming antenna.
+Then, good isolation between the transmitting- and receiving antennas is critical, the relatively high Tx RF levels must not be picked up by the nearby Rx antenna and overdrive the receiver LNA, mixer and analog front-end.

 The antennas used here are two-element [DIY PCB Yagi](https://github.com/szoftveres/RF_Microwave/tree/main/em_antenna/915_pcb_yagi) arrays, spaced 1/2 λ apart, providing 60° beam width and better than 12dB front-to-back ratio.